Hundreds of thousands of people search for terms like “stocks to buy today” or “best stocks to buy” or “top stocks for 2023” every single month.

 The truth is, investing is hard, and building a portfolio of top stocks to buy that beat the market is something that even financial professionals have trouble doing consistently.

-In fact, after fees, only about 15% of actively-managed funds outperform the S&P 500 over any lengthy period of time:
+In fact, after fees, only about 11% of actively-managed funds outperform the S&P 500 over a significant period of time:

 Chart Source: S&P 500 SPIVA

 For the average non-professional investor, it’s even worse.
-As calculated by Dalbar Inc, and charted here by JP Morgan, the average investor barely beats inflation, and vastly underperforms the S&P 500:
+As calculated by Dalbar Inc, and charted here by JP Morgan, the average investor underperforms a 60/40 equity/bond portfolio:

 Chart Source: JP Morgan Guide to the Markets

 That’s mainly because investors tend to buy stocks or funds during market tops when they are expensive and all the news is good, and then sell stocks and funds after they crash, when they are cheap.
-They keep doing that over years and the returns end up being quite bad.
+They keep doing that over years and the returns end up being below a buy-and-hold baseline.

 Meanwhile, value investors like Warren Buffett are building up cash during euphoric bull markets, because everything is expensive and very few stocks meet their strict investment criteria.
 Then when a stock market crash eventually occurs and top stocks are on sale everywhere, they deploy their cash hoard and snatch up the bargains of a decade.